shassem/GCPTerraform-Jenkins/README.md

 Each tool implementations are written in its section.

-All work is applied on a single GCP project and region: us-central1.
+All work is applied on a single GCP project and region: us-central1. <br />
 Variables can be changed.

 ### Terraform & GCP
 Backend bucket to store the state file as an object that can be accessed by the users working on the same project.

-Network module is created that setups VPC Network with two subnets and the rest necessary configurations as shown below:
+Network module that setups VPC Network with two subnets and the rest necessary configurations as shown below:
 - Management subnet (Instance) / Cluster subnet (Cluster)
-- NAT service
+- NAT service for the private instance/cluster
 - Firewall that allows SSH and HTTP

-Private VM Instance with a service account that has Kubernetes Cluster Admin permission attached with the Management subnet so I can use it to manage the cluster GKE.
+Private VM Instance with a service account that has Kubernetes Cluster Admin permission attached with the Management subnet so I can use it to manage the cluster GKE. <br />
 Adding a start-up script that installs:
 - Docker --> to build/push images.
 - kubectl --> to apply kubernetes commands on the cluster.
 - gcloud authentication plugin --> to extend kubectl’s authentication to support GKE.

-Standard Google Container Cluster service with private control plane and working nodes, having a service account that has the Storage Admin permission.
-Giving the authorization to the created VM instance only.
+Standard Google Container Cluster service with private control plane and working nodes.
+Letting the VM instance the only authorized instance to connect to the cluster.

 ### Jenkins
 In order to let Jenkins connect to the cluster, I have to give the app the required credentials and use the gcloud command.